lhansford/manager-readme/README.md

 **Feedback.** Your feedback, both for me personally and for the team in general, helps me to do my job better.

 **Open communication.** This is incredibly important for having our team work well together (particularly while we work remotely).
 Decisions should be documented, questions addressed to the team, and your current work shared in the appropriate places (e.g. standups).
-We should rarely need to directly contact each other via Slack (some exceptions would be private issues or re-arranging our 1:1 time).
+We should rarely need to directly contact each other via Slack (some exceptions would be private issues or re-arranging our 1 on 1 time).

-**Win as a team.** This is one of Fishbrain's core values, but it's also resonates with me personally.
-Support your team members and let them support you.
+**Win as a team.** Support your team members and let them support you.

 ## What I value

 **Complaining.** No, seriously, I do!
 If you think something can be better about what we're doing, or if something is making your work particularly difficult, I want to hear about so we can work together to improve things.
 The caveat here is that I only value it if the intention is to change things for the better and if you are proactive about reaching that point (I'll be there to support or lead when necessary of course).

-**Honesty & transparency.** This is somewhat similar to the above, but it can have other variations too (and also happens to be one of Fishbrain's core values!).
+**Honesty & transparency.** This is somewhat similar to the above, but it can have other variations too.

 ## Personality quirks